david-hankinson/rails-bank-trx-reporting/README.md

   - allows to view different months and compare different branches
 - performance metrics of the Rails app (see Usage part of this file)

-Note: This repository and it's approach and current state of the functinoality is not a production-ready application.
+Note: This repository and it's approach and current state of the functionality is not a production-ready application.
 It was created as a base to build on top of.
 The list of things needed to be done to make the application production ready can be found at the bottom of this file in the TODOs section.